-The Chief Magistrate Judge may extend by 15 days any deadline specified in this Order upon a joint request or for good cause.
+The Chief Magistrate Judge may extend by 21 days any deadline specified in this Order (other than the deadline to file responsive pleadings) upon a joint request or for good cause.
 No further extensions will be provided absent exceptional circumstances.